-Noblis’ in-house tools such as BioVelocity® and PSET enable advanced bioinformatic analysis in a variety of domains.
-Backed by a team of subject matter experts, Noblis can leverage these tools along with community-developed open source applications to solve a variety of complex problems quickly.
+Noblis has developed in-house tools that enable advanced bioinformatic analysis in a variety of domains.
+Backed by a team of subject matter experts, Noblis can leverage our tools along with open source applications to quickly solve a variety of complex problems.

 BioVelocity® is a bioinformatics tool based on an innovative algorithm and approach to genomic reference indices.
 Using a fast and accurate hashing algorithm, BioVelocity can quickly align reads to a set of references.
-BioVelocity takes advantage of a CRAY-XMT2 supercomputer with four terabytes of RAM—resulting in faster speeds, increased functionality, increased throughput, and improved accuracy over current technologies.
-The CRAY-XMT2 enables us to use a brute force index, built out of all possible base pair sequences of various k-mer lengths.
+BioVelocity takes advantage of a supercomputing system that is a scalable, massively multithreaded platform with a shared memory architecture optimized for large-scale data analysis and data mining—resulting in faster speeds, increased functionality, increased throughput and improved accuracy over current technologies.
+This supercomputing system enables us to use a brute force index, built out of all possible base pair sequences of various k-mer lengths.
 This index is used to map against thousands of references and allows for quick alignment of the k-mers amongst them simultaneously.

+Noblis’ PCR Signature Erosion Tool (PSET) rapidly identifies genomic changes to ensure that assays are effective against the newest genomic datasets.
 As sequencing costs drop and thousands of new complete genomes are added to public repositories every year, the landscape of ground truth for current bacterial and viral organisms is in constant flux.
-Many PCR assays currently used to detect agents and foodborne pathogens were designed years ago, which means they are limited by the availability of genomic data at the time of their inception.
-Could there be a way to use newer genomic information to ensure that your current assays are still performing as expected?
+Many polymerase chain reaction (PCR) assays currently used to detect agents and foodborne pathogens were designed years ago, which means they may not be effective against newer genomic data.

 Primer3 is a tool for picking primers for PCR reactions.
 It considers a range of criteria such as oligonucleotide melting temperature, size, GC content, and primer-dimer possibilities.
 We use Primer3 along with our signature detection process to identify potential new primer sets.